Skip to main content

 Community Services

-The Sierra Grant Program focuses on funding programs that provide underprivileged children, families, and individuals with services that promote health and well-being in our communities.
-Programs that support underserved or low-to-moderate income individuals and groups groups are of particular interest to us.
+The Sierra Grant Program focuses on funding programs that provide low- and moderate-income children, families, and individuals with services that promote health and well-being in our communities.

 Examples include:

-• Organizations that serve the well-being of low-to moderate income individuals, families, children and the elderly
+- Organizations that serve the well-being of low-to-moderate-income individuals and families

 The Sierra Grant Program focuses on supporting nonprofits with housing solutions for those in need.